nicole-dwenger/cdsvisual-mnistclassification/README.md

 ## Methods

 ### Data and Preprocessing
-The data used in this project is the MNIST dataset, which contains 70000 images of dimensions of 28x28.
+The data used in this project is the MNIST dataset, which contains 70000 images of size 28x28.
 All images were normalised and flattened to a 784 long vector.
 80% of the images were used for training, while the remaining 20% were used as testing data.

 ### Logistic Regression and Neural Network Classifier
 The Logistic Regression Classifier was run using no regularisation, and the saga algorithm.
 The Neural Network Classifier was trained using a layer architecture of 784-32-16-10 and was trained for 10 epochs.